flomesh-io/osm-edge-docs/content/en/docs/demos/cert-manager_integration.md

     cert-manager-webhook-6668fbb57d-vzm4j     1/1     Running   0          2m33s
     ```

-1. Configure `cert-manager` `Issuer` and `Certificate` resources required by `cert-manager` to be able to issue certificates in OSM.
-These resources must be created in the namespace where OSM will be installed later.
+1. Configure `cert-manager` `Issuer` and `Certificate` resources required by `cert-manager` to be able to issue certificates in osm-edge.
+These resources must be created in the namespace where osm-edge will be installed later.
-    > Note: `cert-manager` must first be installed, with an issuer ready, before OSM can be installed using `cert-manager` as the certificate provider.
+    > Note: `cert-manager` must first be installed, with an issuer ready, before osm-edge can be installed using `cert-manager` as the certificate provider.

-    Create the namespace where OSM will be installed.
+    Create the namespace where osm-edge will be installed.
     ```bash
-    export osm_namespace=osm-system # Replace osm-system with the namespace where OSM is installed kubectl create namespace "$osm_namespace"
+    export osm_namespace=osm-system # Replace osm-system with the namespace where osm-edge is installed kubectl create namespace "$osm_namespace"
     ```